William04A/pispeedtest/README.md

 - Initial code submitted.

 ### How to set up:
-##### HEADS-UP:
+#### HEADS UP:
-**As with most software, 100% accurate results cannot be guaranteed.
-The program is powered by the speedtest-cli Python API.**
+##### As with most software, 100% accurate results cannot be guaranteed.
+The program is powered by the speedtest-cli Python API.
-##### Beta functions might not work properly.
-When you need as accurate results as possible, run the mode "STABLE" or "COMPATIBLE".
+**Beta functions might not work properly.
+When you need as accurate results as possible, run the mode "STABLE" or "COMPATIBLE".**
+___________________________________________
 **Perhaps you´ve just read a tutorial and you found out that the version was different compared to the one showed there.
 Don´t be scared, here is how you start a speedtest:**

+- Run the mainprogram.py file.
+- Wait for a initial speedtest to be completed.
+- Choose a mode.
+For industrial usage, "STABLE" or "COMPATIBLE" is the best mode as it ensures that everything works to 100%.
+However, - "BETA" mode gives you the newest features that most likely will work.
+- Choose for how long you want to run the program and then press enter.
+- The next option currently depends on what mode you have chosen.
+Type in your choise and then press enter.
+- Choose a file name.
+Make sure to include ".txt" in the end and don´t type in the name of a file that you already have used for speedtesting or other purposes before.
+- Now, wait for the speedtests to be run and then check the file with speedtestdata.
+**If you want to run older versions of the program that you´ve might seen in tutorials, check the "oldreleases" folder.**
+**Want to cancel the program?
+Ctrl+Z or Ctrl+C will work in most cases.**